cantcs/HKG_Gen5W_ReverseEngineer/README.md

 ## Dumping boot.img from Android HU

-Earlier in the initial script I told you to run this command:
+Using an adb shell you should be able to make a backup of your current boot partition:
 ```sh
 /system/bin/dd if=/dev/block/platform/bdm/by-name/boot of=/storage/usb0/boot-backup.img
 ```
-If this worked you should have now a dump of your current boot.img in your USB drive.
+If this works you should get a dump of your current boot.img in your USB drive.
+If it doesn't work it's ok (see next section).

 ## Decrypt boot.img